ahmadfajar/vue-mdbootstrap-docs/src/docs/components/icon.md

 ## Overview

 Each of **BsIcon**'s name has alias.
 If the name is `ArrowBack` then its alias are: `arrow-back` and `arrow_back`.
-You can use its alias or its name as value for `icon` property.
+You can use either its alias or its name as value for `icon` property.
 Following are list of available internal icons that you can use.

 :::demo
 ```html